avo-hq/docs.avohq.io/docs/2.0/fields/files.md

 ---
-version: '2.0'
+version: '1.0'
 license: community
 ---

 # Files

-The `Files` field is similar to [`File`](./file) and enables you to upload multiple files at once using the same easy to use [Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html) implementation.
+The `Files` field is similar to [`File`](./file) and enables you to upload multiple files at once using the same easy-to-use [Active Storage](https://edgeguides.rubyonrails.org/active_storage_overview.html) implementation.

 ```ruby
 field :documents, as: :files